La Raza (newspaper): Educational reform and the East L.A. walkouts

 One of the major tenants of La Raza's initial platform was to improve conditions in educational institutions for minority students in Los Angeles.
 In its first issues, the newspaper called for improved representation of minorities among school administrators and teachers, safer conditions in schools populated by mostly minority students, and hot lunches for all students.

-In December 2, 1967, La Raza announced the founding of the Barrio Union for Scholastic Community Action (BUSCA), a project headed by Risco that was committed to establishing a community educational effort through which parents and community leaders took educating Chicano students into their own hands.
+On December 2, 1967, La Raza announced the founding of the Barrio Union for Scholastic Community Action (BUSCA), a project headed by Risco that was committed to establishing a community educational effort through which parents and community leaders took educating Chicano students into their own hands.
 The project was motivated by frustration with the L.A. school system and concerns that children were not being taught enough about their Mexican-American heritage.
 BUSCA put an emphasis on self-expression and self-identity, teaching children to read and write in both English and Spanish and providing education in culture, history, and the arts.

 La Raza gained a new level of prominence in the community in the aftermath of the East L.A.
 Walkouts, or the "Chicano Blowouts."
 The walkouts, during which thousands of high school students walked out of schools to protest educational conditions for Chicanos in L.A., served as one of the first mass mobilizations of Chicanos in the city and dramatically heightened tensions between the LAPD and the city's Mexican-American population.
 Risco and fellow La Raza staff members Joe Razo and Raul Ruíz helped advise the leaders of the protests, and the newspaper covered the demonstrations with an activist stance, detailing incidents of police brutality committed against protesting students.
 On May 31, 1968, District Attorney Evelle Younger gained indictments from a grand jury against 13 of the walkout organizers for conspiracy to commit a misdemeanor, a felony carrying a maximum prison sentence of six years.
 The "East L.A.
 Thirteen" included Risco and Razo as well as two other La Raza staff members, Moctezuma Esparza and Fred Lopez, and during the arrests, the LAPD raided La Raza headquarters.